learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ### Objects

-JavaScript objects are a collection of properties bound by curly braces (`{ }`), similar to a hash in Ruby or a dictionary in Python.
+JavaScript objects are a collection of properties enclosed in curly braces (`{ }`), similar to a hash in Ruby or a dictionary in Python.

-The properties can point to values of any data type — even other objects:
+The properties can point to values of any data type &mdash; even other objects:

 ```js
 {